NME-rahul/Artificial-Neural-Network/Convolutional Neural Network/convolution.md

 It is same convolution operation used in image processing.
 The convolutional operation is used to extract important features of the image, and throwing out unnecessary pixels(features).

 Convo operation reduces the image dimensions that saves the training time, reduces computation power and complexity of the model.
+It is denoted by the **"*"**

 <p align="center">